Spotlight on Token Perception for Multimodal Reinforcement Learning

 \paragraph{Sensitivity to Gradient Filtering Ratio $k$.} We investigate how performance varies with the token filtering ratio $k$ in TGF.
 As shown in Figure~\ref{fig:gradient_filtering}, performance peaks around $k=\texttt{0.4}$.
 This highlights a crucial trade-off: a $k$ that is too low provides insufficient learning signal, while a $k$ that is too high reintroduces noise from non-pivotal tokens, validating our sparse update strategy.

 \paragraph{Sensitivity to Advantage Shaping Range.} We analyze the sensitivity of our model to the TAS scaling range $[\beta_{\min}, \beta_{\max}]$.
-The results in Table~\ref{tab:ablation_beta} reveal that a conservative lower bound with a dynamic upper bound ($\beta_{\min}=0.9, \beta_{\max}=\text{Dyn.}$) is the optimal configuration.
-This setting adaptively reweights the advantage based on the dependency distribution within each batch, preventing overly aggressive updates while still rewarding visually-grounded reasoning.
+Table~\ref{tab:ablation_beta} shows that a conservative lower bound with a dynamic upper bound ($\beta_{\min}=0.9, \beta_{\max}=\text{Dyn.}$) performs best.
+This setting adaptively reweights advantages based on batch-wise dependency distributions, preventing aggressive updates while rewarding visually-grounded reasoning.

 \paragraph{Validation of the dependency Calculation Method.} To further validate the robustness of our core visual dependency metric, we conducted two additional, detailed ablation studies presented in the appendix.
 The first study (Appendix~\ref{app:masking_ablation}) evaluates our choice of image perturbation strategy against several alternatives.
 The second (Appendix~\ref{app:dependency_method_ablation}) compares our KL-divergence metric against other computationally-feasible calculation heuristics.